Selling Rental Real Estate at a Loss

 If any of the NOL is left over after going back two years, you can carry the rest forward into future tax years to offset future income (for up to 20 years).
 Alternatively, you can choose to not to carry it back and just carry it forward for 20 years.

 If your rental property has generated losses in past years, you might have suspended passive activity losses (PALs).
-You can generally deduct these losses only against passive income, which can be from other activities such as rentals or other passive business activities.
+You can generally deduct these passive losses only against passive income, which can be from other activities such as rentals or other passive business activities.

 As an example, you convert your residence into a rental when the property’s cost basis is $350,000, and its FMV is $250,000.
 Later, you sell it for $210,000 after claiming $15,000 in depreciation write-offs.
 For tax loss purposes, your tax basis is $235,000 ($250,000 FMV on conversion date minus $15,000 depreciation = $235,000).

 That means you do have a deductible loss, but it’s limited to $25,000 ($210,000 sale price - $235,000 basis = $25,000 loss).
+The rest of the loss starting from the original $350,000 purchase price is not a deductible loss.